Confront BJP-hired goons with ladle and spatula, Mamata tells women in Bengal | Politics

 Banerjee is locked in a fierce battle against her former lieutenant Suvendu Adhikari in Nandigram.

-''I was responsible for giving them plump positions in public offices.
+''I was responsible for giving them plum positions in public offices.
 They, however, betrayed the TMC and crossed over to the BJP... they were lured with money,'' she added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)